koajs/koa/Readme.md

   ctx.body = user; // ctx instead of this
 });
 ```

-  To learn more about Koa v2, follow [this issue](https://github.com/koajs/koa/issues/533).
+  Although deprecated, the older, generator-based middleware signature will still work in v2 via [koa-convert](https://github.com/koajs/convert) and will be removed in v3.

-  To try Koa v2, `npm install koa@next`.
+  To learn more about Koa v2, follow [this issue](https://github.com/koajs/koa/issues/533) or read the docs here: https://github.com/koajs/koa/tree/v2.x/docs.

 ## Community